-(2004) also find that bond returns in different countries are predictable over time; based on an international CAPM they find that 70 per cent of the variation in expected returns is due to world risk factors while the remaining 30 per cent is due to local country-specific risk factors.
-They interpret this result as indicating that national bond markets are only partially integrated into world markets.
-Actually, in our paper, we will base our analysis on Barr and Priestley (2004) in order to assess the relative importance of systemic and idiosyncratic risk in EU-15 country yield spreads since the beginning of Monetary Integration.
-Our data set covers the first seven years of EMU, from 1999 to 2005.
-So the main goal of this paper will be to assess the relative importance of systemic/international/world risk factors or idiosyncratic/domestic/local risk factors in explaining yield spreads in European countries after the introduction of the common currency.
-In our opinion, the recent literature overestimates the impact of systemic risk on the behaviour of yield differentials in the EMU (see Dune, Moore and Portes (2002); Favero, Pagano and Von Thadden (2005); Geyer, Kossmeier and Pischer (2004) or Pagano and Von Thadden (2004), among others).
+In this context, this study contributes to the literature in several aspects.
+First, the main goal of this paper is to assess the relative importance of systemic/world risk factors or idiosyncratic/local risk factors in explaining yield spreads in EU-15 countries (both EMU and non-EMU participating) after the introduction of the common currency.
+In our opinion, the recent literature overestimates the impact of systemic risk on the behaviour of yield differentials in EMU countries (see Favero, Pagano and Von Thadden (2007); Geyer, Kossmeier and Pischer (2004) or Pagano and Von Thadden (2007).
 Certainly, yield evolution depends on both world and local risk factors, i.e. systemic and idiosyncratic risk.
 However, when differentials between yields are taken, the impact of world or common risk factors should mostly cancel out.
-Therefore, implementing a similar methodology as in our previous papers (Gómez-Puig, 2006a, Gómez-Puig 2006b), we aim to carry out both a panel data and a countryspecific analysis for EMU and non-EMU participating countries during the first seven years of Monetary Integration in order to assess the relative importance of the two kinds of factors of risk in yield differentials in both groups of countries.
-As far as we know, this is the first empirical study that implements an analysis of the effects of Monetary Union on the relative importance of systemic and idiosyncratic risk in EU-15 governments' bonds yield spreads for such a long period of time (seven years since the beginning of EMU).
+Second, our empirical estimation uses a broader dataset than in previous studies.
+To the best of our knowledge, this is the first empirical study that implements an analysis of the effects of Monetary Union on the relative importance of systemic and idiosyncratic risk in EU-15 governments' bonds yield spreads with daily data for such a long period of time (data set covers seven years since the beginning of EMU, from 1999 to 2005).
+Third, in this paper, the analysis goes beyond EMU countries and studies the influence of Monetary Union in the relative importance of the different sources of risk.
+Therefore, our final goal is to assess the relative importance of the two kinds of risk factors in yield differentials in two groups of EU-15 countries (EMU and non-EMU participating) during the first seven years of Monetary Integration.
+So, in order to be able to compare the results, we implement a similar methodology (both a panel and a country-specific analysis) as in our previous papers (Gómez-Puig, 2006, 2008a and 2008b), where dataset covered the period 1999-2001.
 The rest of the paper is organized as follows.
 Section 2 summarizes the related literature on this topic.
 Section 3 explains the methodology, whilst data and explanatory variables are described in Section 4.
 The model is explained in Section 5.
 Finally, Section 6 reports the results and section 7 draws the main conclusions.